 There are currently 2 warehouses available for transfer storage, and another one is under construction.
-The radioactive waste can be stored here according to the most current state of the art, so that each barrel can be inspected individually.
+The radioactive waste can be stored here according to the most current state of the art, so that each drum can be inspected individually.
 A new storage concept has been developed, and storage now takes place horizontally on proprietary pallets.

-Furthermore, optimal room climatic conditions were created (maintaining a minimum room temperature and a maximum permissible relative humidity) in order to minimise the risk of condensation effects on the barrels and thus prevent corrosion.
+Furthermore, optimal room climatic conditions were created (maintaining a minimum room temperature and a maximum permissible relative humidity) in order to minimise the risk of condensation effects on the drums and thus prevent corrosion.

-The transfer warehouses are designed as follows:
+The interim storage is designed as follows:

 - Safe and contamination-free storage of conditioned waste